s-macke/CoverFS/README.md

    * No local storage of files

 Limits
-   * Filesystem still unstable
+   * Filesystem layout not final
-   * At the moment slow connection
+   * Several Posix features like dates are missing
    * Only one user at a time
-   * No check disk tool available yet
+   * Limited check disk utility.
+Limited repair options.
    * No XTS block encryption yet
    * No change of password allowed after creation yet
    * Background job for automatic defragmentation missing
-   * Several Posix features like dates are missing

 Build CoverFS
 =============